auberginehill/toss-a-coin/README.md

                     </ol>
                 </ol>
             </ol>
-            <p>In the game of 'capita aut navia' itself, a play of the Roman youth or the "gamblers" <i>aleatores</i> mentioned above, a piece of money was thrown up to see whether the figure-side a.k.a. obverse (the double-faced head of Ianus) or the reverse-side (a ship) will fall uppermost.
+            <p>In the game of '<i>capita aut navia</i>' itself, a play of the Roman youth or the "gamblers" <i>aleatores</i> mentioned above, a piece of money was thrown up to see whether the figure-side a.k.a. obverse (the double-faced head of Ianus) or the reverse-side (a ship) will fall uppermost.
 The heads of Ianus and the prora were first used in the Roman coinage around 225 BC, which might designate the earliest date for the invention of the game in its current form, though without any doubt children have been flinging coins before that with varying game-play modes.
-Children may, indeed, have something to do with the very name of the game itself, too, since the word 'navia' actually doesn't seem to be a proper Latin word at all: [9]</p>
+Children may, indeed, have something to do with the very name of the game itself, too, since the word '<i>navia</i>' actually doesn't seem to be a proper Latin word at all: [9]</p>
             <ol>
                 <ol>
                     <ol>